 There are 3 glaciers that I know of where you can walk on top near the terminus with minimal risk: Exit Glacier, Matanuska Glacier, and Worthington Glacier.

-In addition, a great book for the layperson, but hard to find is Glaciers of North America: a Field Guide by Sue A. Ferguson (Fulcrum Publishing) 1992.
+A great book for the layperson, but hard to find is Glaciers of North America: a Field Guide by Sue Ferguson.
 The book also covers the rudiments of glacial travel.

-Never walk on the mudflats on the banks of the Cook Inlet, Turnagain Arm, or anywhere else!
+Never walk on the mudflats on the banks of the Cook Inlet and Turnagain Arm.
 What looks secure is in reality very finely ground silt (the effluent of glacial grinding).
 The stuff is like quicksand and it is almost impossible to get your feet out of it.
 With one of the fastest tides in the world, your chances of drowning are very real.

 Bordering Chugach State Park is military recreational land shared by Fort Richardson and Elmendorf Air Force Base (now known jointly as JBER).
 You must obtain a permit (including everyone in your party) before entering this area or you will be heavily fined.
-In addition to the permit, you must check in using the website below, and first check that the specific area you're hiking in isn't being used for military games.
+In addition to the permit, you must check in using the website below, and first check that the specific area you're planning to hike in isn't closed for military exercises.
 You are also expected to check out to let them know you have left the area.

 Obtaining the permit is very easy.
 Go the website below and signup, it takes 2 minutes.
 The are also maps showing the recreation areas, off limits areas, and instructions on how to check in/out.